Mbappe gives wonderkid Cherki seal of approval but he must keep his feet on the ground | Goal.com

 And like so many of those that have gone before him, he is a local lad whose star is rapidly ascending.

-Garcia promoted him to the first-team squad when he had been persistently and controversially overlooked by short-lived predecessor Sylvinho before Christmas, and it has been since then that he has really caught the eye with his fearless and exciting brand of football.
+Garcia promoted Cherki to the first-team squad after the teenage sensation had been persistently and controversially overlooked by short-lived predecessor Sylvinho before Christmas and, since then, he has really caught the eye with his fearless and exciting brand of football.

-Against third-tier Bourg in the Coupe de France on January 4, he became the club’s youngest-ever scorer at 16 years and 140 days, finishing with an outrageous lob from inside the box.
-It was the type of finish he had shown time and again in youth matches, only now he was doing so in the first team.
+Against third-tier Bourg in the Coupe de France on January 4, he became the club’s youngest-ever scorer, at 16 years and 140 days, finishing with an outrageous lob from inside the box.
+It was the kind of audacity and composure he had shown time and again in youth matches, only now he was doing so in the first team.

-But Karim Mekeddem, the home side’s coach, was not particularly impressed with the 15-minute cameo of the youngster.
+However, Karim Mekeddem, the home side’s coach, was not particularly impressed with Cherki's 15-minute cameo.

-“I'm upset with OL's arrogance over the last quarter of an hour.
-I wanted to see the character of my players facing this type of behaviour but they were too cute,” he grumbled, apparently taking aim at the teenager, whose confidence on the ball left the more experienced players more than a little red-faced.
+“I'm upset with OL's arrogance over the last quarter of an hour,” he grumbled, having bee particularly upset with what he saw as disrespectful showmanship from Lyon's homegrown hero, whose confidence on the ball left the more experienced players more than a little red-faced.

 A fortnight later, Cherki hit the headlines once again in the cup, this time after playing an instrumental role in leading Lyon through to the last 16 with a stunning performance in the last 32 against Nantes.

-It was ample evidence that, at his young age, he is more than capable of living in the professional world and this time it won him plaudits for his mentality.
+It was ample evidence that, despite his young age, he is more than capable of living in the professional world, and this time it won him plaudits for his mentality.

 “I don’t want to downplay what he did on his stats because we’re going to praise him to the skies,” Garcia admitted in the aftermath.